Ishq Zahe Naseeb: Plot

 Gohar leaves Sameer a note asking him to visit the old home where his mother is.
-When he reaches there, he comes face to face with Akbar Chacha who tells him the truth about his mother.
+When he arrives, he comes face to face with Akbar, who tells him the truth about his mother.
 However, before Sameer can meet Suraiya, she dies.

 On the other hand, Donia becomes distrustful of Kashif after discovering the truth about him and Gohar.

 Jehangir meets with Sabiha to discuss how to separate Gohar and Sameer.
-As part of the plan, he shows Sameer pictures of Gohar with Kashif, leading him to believe she is unfaithful and after his wealth.
-That night, in his disturbed state of mind and under the influence of his other personality, he points a gun at Gohar and then at himself.
-Gohar attempts to take the gun from him, but a shot is fired during the struggle that injures Sameer.
-He is hospitalized as a result while Gohar is arrested.
+As a part of the plan, he shows Sameer pictures of Gohar with Kashif, leading him to believe she is unfaithful and after his wealth.
+That night, in his disturbed state of mind and under the influence of his other personality, he points a gun at Gohar and then at himself, in an attempt to get revenge from his alter (Sameera).
+Gohar attempts to take the gun from him, but a shot is fired during the struggle and injures Sameer.
+He is hospitalized as a result, while Gohar is arrested.

 When Sameer gains consciousness he tells the police that it wasn’t Gohar who had fired the shot, but himself.
-He also admits to pushing Zoya off the balcony in his house under the influence of his other personality, that led to her death.
-Gohar is released from jail due to Sameer’s testimony, and court rules Sameer innocent for Zoya’s murder due to his mental illness and asks him to enter a facility for treatment.
-Jehangir is thrown in jail for his crimes, while Sabiha commits suicide.
+He also admits to pushing Zoya off the balcony in his house under the influence of his other personality, which led to her death.
+Gohar is released from jail due to Sameer's testimony, and the court rules Sameer innocent for Zoya's murder due to his mental illness and asks him to enter a facility for treatment.
+Jehangir is imprisoned for his crimes, while Sabiha kills herself.

-Sameer wants to set Gohar free and asks her to sign the divorce papers, but she refuses.
-She meets with Zoya’s cousin, who although doesn’t forgive Sameer for her death, she understands that he didn’t mean for it to happen.
+Sameer wants to set Gohar free by divorcing her and asks her to sign the divorce papers, but she refuses.
+She meets with Zoya’s cousin Saima, who, although she doesn’t forgive Sameer for her death, she understands that he didn’t mean for it to happen.